openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/4_names.rst

 occurs.

-If an initializer expression is provided, then additional restrictions apply to the content of such expression as described in :ref:`Exceptions and Initialization Expression`.
+If an initializer expression is provided, then additional restrictions apply to the content of the expression as described in :ref:`Exceptions and Initialization Expression`.

-A variable declared as *readonly* must be of type *array*.
-Its operations must have a restriction.
-The restriction that can be applied to such a variable are described in :ref:`Readonly Parameters`.
+If a variable is declared as *readonly*, then its type must be *array*, and the restrictions on its operations can be applied to the variable as described in :ref:`Readonly Parameters`.

 .. code-block:: typescript
    :linenos: